Rohit Injury: Lack of clarity, we are playing waiting game which is not ideal, says Kohli | Sports-Games

 Kohli said that Rohit's next assessment at the NCA will happen on December 11 and right now it's a waiting game for the team sitting in Australia.
 "The only other information we got is that he is in NCA and he is being assessed and he will again be assessed on 11th December.
 It's not ideal at all.
 It's been very confusing and a lot of uncertainty and lack of clarity around the situation," the skipper's irritation was palpable.

 In fact, Kohli just like it has been reported, said that now Rohit and pacer Ishant Sharma, who is recovering from a side strain, arriving in Australia is not certain given the strict 14-day quarantine enforcement here.
 "Right now, there is so much uncertainty and whether they are going to make it and if they are going to make it at all or not."
 Kohli said that just like Wriddhiman Saha, it would have been ideal for both Rohit and Ishant Sharma to do their rehab programme under national team trainer Nick Webb and physio Nitin Patel.
 "Yeah, that would have definitely increased their chances of both of them playing Test matches," referring to senior keeper's injury management work with regards to his twin hamstring injury.
-"Someone like Saha is doing his rehab and we are aware of his progress and he is on the right path to be available in time to play Test series...It would have given them (Rohit and Ishant) a chance to get themselves fit from the start of the Test series.
-"It definitely would have been very helpful if they would have been here to do the rehab just like Saha has been doing to get fit," skipper made it clear where he stood.
+Kohli's comments on lack of clarity and communication, only a week after Rohit said that he is confident of playing the Test matches in Australia, raise a question or two about how the BCCI has handled the entire issue.
+The Board is yet to officially comment on the matter.
+"Someone like Saha is doing his rehab and we are aware of his progress and he is on the right path to be available in time to play Test series...It would have given them (Rohit and Ishant) a chance to get themselves fit from the start of the Test series," Kohli said "It definitely would have been very helpful if they would have been here to do the rehab just like Saha has been doing to get fit," skipper made it clear where he stood.

 ALSO READ